Bobo people

-The Bobo are a Mande ethnic group living primarily in Burkina Faso, with some living north in Mali.
+The Bobo (sometimes called Bobo Fing) are a Mande ethnic group living primarily in Burkina Faso, with some living north in Mali.
 Bobo is also a shortened name of the second-largest city in Burkina Faso, Bobo-Dioulasso.

 Background

 In much of the literature on African art, the group that lives in the area of Bobo-Dioulasso is called Bobo-Fing, literally "black Bobo".
 These people call themselves Bobo and speak the Bobo language, a Mande language.
 The Bambara people also call another ethnic group "Bobo", the Bobo-Oule/Wule, more precisely called the Bwa.
 While the Bwa (Bobo-Oule) are a Gur people, speaking Gur languages (the Bwa languages), the true Bobo (Bobo Madare, Bobo Fing) are a Mande people.

 Demographics

-The Bobo number about 110,000 people, with the great majority in Burkina Faso.
+The Bobo number approximately 110,000 people, with the great majority in Burkina Faso.
 The major Bobo community in the south is Bobo-Dioulasso, the second-largest city of Burkina Faso and the old French colonial capital.
 Further north are large towns, including Fô and Kouka, with Boura in the extreme north in Mali.

 The Bobo are the descendants of an ancient aggregation who assembled around a number of core clans, none which preserved any oral traditions of immigration into the area.
 The Bobo language and culture are more closely related to those of their Mandé neighbours to the north and west, the Bamana (as well as the Minianka, also known as Mamara Senoufo, and a Gur people) than to their Voltaic neighbours the Gurunsi and Mossi, but they should be thought of as a southern extension of the Mandé people who live in what is now Burkina Faso, rather than an intrusive Mandé group that has recently penetrated the region.
 Although over 41% of Bobo lineages claim a foreign origin, they also say that they are autochthonous.

+Polygyny is common amongst the Bobo.
+Both levirate and sororate marriages are practiced.